About the “Spirit of 1776″ wagon

 Highlights of media coverage of resolution passed by both houses of the New York State Legislature designating July 1, 2013 the “Spirit of 1776″ Wagon Day in New York.
 Transcript of June 18, 2013 of the New York State Senate introduction of the Wagon Day (July 1, 2013) resolution. #1. #2.
 The “Spirit of 1776″ suffrage campaign wagon is in the collection of the New York State Museum in Albany, New York.

 Audio readings below and check out links to newspaper articles highlighting the first voyage of the “Spirit of 1776″ in 1913.
+Video highlights newspaper coverage in 1913.
 The presentation of the “Spirit of 1776″ to the New York State Woman Suffrage Association was well documented in New York City and area publications.

 Below: This two-minute audio is an article from an unknown Brooklyn paper on July 1, 1913.
 See article.